onnx/onnx-docker/onnx-ecosystem/README.md

 2. Navigate to the onnx-docker/onnx-ecosystem folder and build the image.
     - `docker build . -t onnx-ecosystem`

-3. Run the Docker container.
+3. Run the Docker container to launch a Jupyter notebook server.
     - `docker run -p 8888:8888 onnx-ecosystem`

 4. Run `docker ps` in a separate terminal session to get the container name and verify your container is successfully running.